 - Check the licenses of construction supervisors and oil burner technicians on the Department of Public Safety’s (DPS) License Verification Site

-- Check licenses for gas fitters, plumbers, or electricians through the Division of Professional Licensure’s (DPL) License Search
+- Check licenses for gas fitters, plumbers, or electricians through the Division of Professional Licensure’s (DPL) Check a Professional License

 - Check registered home improvement contractors on the Office of Consumer Affairs and Business Regulation’s (OCABR) Home Improvement Contractor Registration Lookup

 - FEMA does not have approved contractors.
 Be wary of contractors who say they are affiliated with the agency.

 - Do not enter into any construction agreements without a written contract.
 Don’t sign any contracts with blank spaces, or details you don’t understand.

 - Contact your local building inspector’s office about permit requirements before starting repairs.
 Sometimes permit fees are waived after a disaster as part of the rebuilding process.
 The Massachusetts Board of Building Regulations and Standards encourages contractors to apply for permits on behalf of building owners.

 - Schedule any necessary inspections.
 As part of the permitting process, local building inspectors must inspect the work being done to ensure it meets all relevant codes and standards.

 - Document all work.
 Keep records of building permits, inspections, etc. for insurance and other record-keeping.

 For additional information, see Home Improvement guidance from the Office of Consumer Affairs and Business Regulation (OCABR).

 Report Scams and Fraud